 I was distracted by those memories as I held a coffee in one hand and bagel in the other during the Executrek welcome briefing.
 Scenes from Private Benjamin and Stripes danced around my head as I waited in one of the many lines organized alphabetically by last names for kit assignment.

 The first in a series of awakening moments occurred when I arrived at the front of my line.
 The young soldier seated at the other side of the table, likely 25 years my junior, looked me up and down and made some notes on a piece of paper.
 A moment later she called out sizes for pants, a shirt, vest and helmet.
 A team of runners reached into different boxes further beyond the tables and returned moments later with my kit.
 With the exception of the helmet which had to be replaced because is was a touch too small for my head, everything she called for fit me perfectly.

 All Executrek participants, well over a hundred of us, were fully kitted-up for the second briefing.
-The bleachers, which had earlier featured an array of colours and styles, were now a sea of CADPAT with flecks of coloured duct tape—blue, green and yellow—identifying team assignments.
+The bleachers, which had earlier featured an array of colours and styles, were now a sea of CADPAT and flecks of coloured duct tape—blue, green and yellow—identifying team assignments.

 This was my first time in a uniform.
 It felt good.
 I wasn’t part of a borg.
-I belonged to a larger group of people of different interests and backgrounds brought together by at least one common purpose: to better understand the Canadian Armed Forces and the men and women who serve.
+I belonged to a larger group of people, of different interests and backgrounds, brought together by at least one common purpose: to better understand the Canadian Armed Forces and the men and women who serve.

-My CLaS coordinator collected measurements a few weeks ago.
+By contrast, my CLaS coordinator collected measurements a few weeks ago.
 Where an army base is large and can warehouse uniform pieces of all shapes and sizes, a ship has finite space.
 Our kit has been assembled for us and will be provided at the hotel tomorrow morning after breakfast.
 Like all members of the ship’s company, we will have to be in uniform before we board.